 They are a family owned company with an emphasis on their core values of quality an excellence.
-They make their razors in India but have strict quality controls in place to ensure you get the best product possible.
+Parker makes their razors in India but have strict quality controls in place to ensure you get the best product possible.

 They strive to bring you a mix of the traditional features you are used to seeing in safety razors as well as use the most up to date state of the art technology to take your shave to the next level.

-What To Look For In A Quality Razor?
+What To Look For In A Quality Parker Safety Razor?

 If you are new to wet shaving you might know what your preferences are yet.
 This can only come with time and experience.
 However, knowing your beard and skin types help.

 Some features that give each razor its uniqueness include: